Appliscale/xprof/README.md

 5. Type in function that you would like to start tracing.
 6. Start tracing clicking green button.

-The preferred way is to add the `xprof` *Hex* package as a dependency to you rebar3 config or Mix project file:
+The preferred way is to add the `xprof` *Hex* package as a dependency to your rebar3 config or Mix project file:

 ```erlang
 %% rebar.config (at least version `3.3.3` is required):